yoosofan/prezento/tools/readme.rst

 2. Configure your editor or IDE to invoke this script as an LSP server for the ``rst`` file type.
 Below are setup examples for popular editors.

 .. important::
    In the configuration examples below, the path ``/home/absolute/path/to/here/prezento/tools/slido_ls.py`` is a placeholder.
-You must replace it with the actual, absolute absolute path to where the ``slido_ls.py`` file is located on your local machine.
+You must replace it with the actual, absolute path to where the ``slido_ls.py`` file is located on your local machine.

 Kate Editor
 ````````````````